coldbox-modules/relax/Developer.md

 Environment Setup:
 -----------------

-Development requires the installation NPM.
+Development requires the installation of [https://www.npmjs.com/](NPM).
 To set up your development evironment from scratch, first install NPM, then:

 ```
 npm install -g bower